GERMAN SHOW VS AMERICAN SHOW VS WORKING

 There is a certain "type" of Shepherd for everyone and I don't think any "type" is not good.
 I do appreciate a good Working dog, American Showline or a German Showline.

 You can have a poorly bred Shepherd with any type.
-It's to find a reputable breeder that breeds correctly to what our breed standard is.
+It's to find a reputable breeder that breeds correctly to what our breed standard is and to improve the breed.
 Many breeders do breed for the wrong reasons and that's why you, as the buyer need to do your homework and buy from a breeder who breeds to better the breed.

-The information above on the different types of Shepherds are what the the "types" are like in general.
+The information above on the different types of Shepherds are what the the "types" are like in GENERAL.
 For example you can have a German Showline with less/more drive or a working dog with less/more drive.
 It all depends on the breeding and what the breeder is trying to achieve in their breeding program.
 Same as the American/Canadian showlines....
 Many people are so scared of the angulation in the rear end but again you can get some with less angulation.
 I have seen some extremely agile and sturdy dogs with not as much angulation in the American/Canadian showline.
 Same goes for the workingline dog, some can have more drive and are crazy high strung and some less.
-Again it depends on what you are looking for in a dog.
+Again, it depends on what the breeder is trying to achieve in their breeding program.
 A workinline dog with crazy drive is great for someone who is active and wants to work the dog in sport.
 As for my opinion the German Showline or American/Canadian showlines make much better family pets.

-We do believe according to SV standard the German Shepherd should be a dog that can work but still be a family companion.
+We do believe according to SV standard that the German Shepherd should be a dog that can work but still be a family companion.
 Our goal in breeding is to produce the best temperaments suited for family companions and home guardians with a confirmation that is pretty but still functional.
 This is why we have chosen to breed German Showlines as we find they best match this criteria.
-They have a very sound mind and I find it is so important to have.
+The most important thing is that they have a very sound mind and I find it is so important to have.
 If you dont have sound temperament, you don't have nothing.

 I hope these articles will help you out in decided what dog is best suited for you and your needs.
 We do know of breeders of all type's and can refer you to a reputable breeder if we do not have what you are looking for.